-- 4.3.1 Children going missing, particularly persistently, can act as a vital warning sign of a range of safeguarding issues including neglect, sexual abuse and child sexual and criminal exploitation including involvement in county lines.
-It may indicate mental health problems, risk of substance abuse, risk of travelling to conflict zones, risk of FGM, "honour-based" abuse or risk of forced marriage.
+- 5.1 Children being absent from school, particularly repeatedly and/or for prolonged periods and children missing education, can act as a vital warning sign of a range of safeguarding issues including neglect, sexual abuse and child sexual and criminal exploitation including involvement in county lines.
+It may indicate mental health problems, risk of substance abuse, risk of travelling to conflict zones, risk of FGM, so-called "honour-based" abuse or risk of forced marriage.
 School attendance registers are carefully monitored to identify any trends.
-Action should be taken in accordance with this policy if any absence of a pupil from the School gives rise to a concern about his / her welfare. - 4.3.2 Where reasonably possible the School will hold more than one emergency contact for each pupil. - 4.3.3 The School shall inform the local authority of any pupil who is going to be added to or deleted from the School's admission register at non-standard transition points in accordance with the requirements of the Education (Pupil Registration) (England) Regulations 2006 (as amended).
+Action should be taken in accordance with this policy if any absence of a pupil from the School gives rise to a concern about her welfare. - 5.2 Where reasonably possible the School will hold more than one emergency contact for each pupil. - 5.3 The School shall inform the local authority of any pupil who is going to be added to or deleted from the School's admission register at non-standard transition points in accordance with the requirements of the Education (Pupil Registration) (England) Regulations 2006 (as amended). - 5.4 This will assist the local authority to:

-- 4.3.4 This will assist the local authority to: - (a) fulfil its duty to identify children of compulsory school age who are missing from education; and - (b) follow up with any child who might be in danger of not receiving an education and who might be at risk of abuse, neglect or radicalisation or involvement with serious violent crime. - 4.3.5 The School shall inform the local authority of any pupil who: - (a) fails to attend School regularly; or - (b) has been absent without the School's permission for a continuous period of ten school days or more, at such intervals as are agreed between the School and the local authority (or in default of such agreement, at intervals determined by the Secretary of State).
+- 5.4.1 fulfil its duty to identify children of compulsory school age who are missing from education; and - 5.4.2 follow up with any child who might be in danger of not receiving an education and who might be at risk of abuse, neglect or radicalisation or involvement with serious violent crime. - 5.5 The School shall inform the local authority of any pupil who: - 5.5.1 fails to attend School regularly; or - 5.5.2 has been absent without the School's permission for a continuous period of ten school days or more, at such intervals as are agreed between the School and the local authority (or in default of such agreement, at intervals determined by the Secretary of State).

-4.4 Elective Home Education (EHE)
+6 Elective Home Education (EHE)

-4.4.1 Where a parent expresses their intention to remove a pupil from School with a view to educating at home, the School will work with the local authority and other key professionals to coordinate a meeting with parents where possible, ideally before a final decision has been made.
-This is to ensure parents have considered what is in the best interests of their child.
-This will be particularly important where a child has SEND, is vulnerable, and / or has a social worker.
+6.1 Where a parent expresses their intention to remove a pupil from School with a view to educating at home, the School will work with the local authority and other key professionals to coordinate a meeting with parents/carers where possible, ideally before a final decision has been made.
+This is to ensure parents/carers have considered what is in the best interests of their child.
+This will be particularly important where a child has SEND, is vulnerable, and/or has a social worker.

-4.5 Child Sexual Exploitation (CSE) and Child Criminal Exploitation (CCE)
+7 Child Sexual Exploitation (CSE) and Child criminal exploitation (CCE)